juanfernandes/juanfernandes-uk/src/notes/degoogling-is-the-same-as-jailbreaking-apparently.md

 "DeGoogling would indeed involve jailbreaking methods, so I'm afraid it is incompatible with the Freetrade app" - Freetrade Support

-Just a small prices top pay for wanting more control over your data and it's usage.
+Just a small prices to pay for wanting more control over your data and its usage.

 \#PrivacyControl